deshpandeshrinath/deshpandeshrinath.github.io/_posts/2017-12-28-data-driven-synthesis.md

 The approach is valid for any planar or spatial linkage.
 The task is to produce a dataset such that minimum data points should span the maximum volume in trajectory space.
-However we dont know the mapping between probability distribution of trajectory space and mechanisms parameter space.
+However we don't know the mapping between probability distribution of trajectory space and mechanisms parameter space.

 In the case of 4R Planar fourbar linkage parameters are \\(l_1, l_2, l_3, l_4, l_5, l_6,\\)
 where \\(l_5\\), \\(l_6\\) are base and height of the coupler triangle.